top of page

 You can find these survey results and other incredible articles in the July 2021 edition of VANISH International Magic Magazine!

-First, we asked if magicians if they had one piece of magic that performed virtually more often than other tricks.
-60% of magicians who responded had ONE piece of magic for their go-to effect and 50% of those tricks were mentalism.
+First, we asked magicians if they had one piece of magic that performed virtually more often than other tricks.
+60% of magicians who responded had ONE piece of magic for their go-to effect, and 50% of those tricks were mentalism.

 We also asked magicians if they had a second favourite virtual magic trick, and 66.7% of those magicians said yes!